In-Person or Online: Which Biotech Master’s Degree?

 Laboratory Courses

-Three industry-sited, hands-on molecular technology lab courses covering Diagnostic Testing, Biomanufacturing, and Assay Development complement respective semester themes.
+Three industry-sited, hands-on molecular technology lab courses addressing Diagnostic Testing, Biomanufacturing, and Assay Development complement respective semester themes.

 Capstone Thesis